 TURF TYPE TALL FESCUE

-- PROGRASS SC should be used only for recommended purposes and at the recommended rates (DO NOT OVERAPPLY).
+- Use PROGRASS SC Herbicide only as directed at the specified rates (DO NOT OVERAPPLY).

 - Avoid spray overlap or turf injury may occur.

-- Use of a spray colorant or indicator in the spray tank is recommended so that spray pattern overlapping can be avoided.
+- Use of a spray colorant or indicator in the spray tank is instructed so that spray pattern overlapping can be avoided.

 - Do not apply with flood jet nozzles and hand-held sprayers, since treatments may not be uniform.